loicgreffier/spring-boot-ai-quickstarts/mcp-server-stdio/README.md

 # MCP Server Stdio

 This module demonstrates how to create an MCP server using standard I/O (stdio) communication.
-It uses data from [The Simpsons Character API](https://thesimpsonsapi.com), which is fetched and stored in an in-memory H2 database when the application starts.
+It uses data from [The Simpsons Character API](https://thesimpsonsapi.com), which is pre-fetched anf formatted in `data.sql` and stored in an in-memory H2 database when the application starts.

 It exposes the following tools:
 - `get_characters_by_name`, which returns information about Simpsons characters based on a given partial name.
 Typical questions you can ask include: